smartcameras/ColorFool/README.md

       @InProceedings{shamsabadi2020colorfool,
         title = {ColorFool: Semantic Adversarial Colorization},
-        author = {Shamsabadi, Ali Shahin and Sanchez-Matilla, Ricardo and Cavallaro, Andrea}, booktitle = {Proceedings of the Conference on Computer Vision and Pattern Recognition, (CVPR)}, year = {2020},
+        author = {Shamsabadi, Ali Shahin and Sanchez-Matilla, Ricardo and Cavallaro, Andrea}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2020},
         address = {Seattle, Washington, USA},
         month = June
       }

 ## License
-The content of this project itself is licensed under the [Creative Commons Non-Commercial (CC BY-NC)](https://creativecommons.org/licenses/by-nc/2.0/uk/legalcode).
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.